 Normally, the theme can be set up in an hour or so, depending on your skill level.
 But all the minor details like fonts, colors, design preferences and basic setups will definitely request more of your attention.

-Not even talking about the content writing and layout creation…
+Not even talking about content writing and layout creation…

 A simple website CAN be created in a relatively short time but if you’re working on a bigger project and have big ambitions – make sure to dedicate enough time for that.

-I don’t want to scare you off from this experience but be prepared to work on some errors!
+I don’t want to scare you off from this experience but be prepared to work on some errors and fix bugs!

 In this case, it doesn’t matter what theme you’d use.
 Any rebranding process will include this error experience.
 And if you manage to go through it error-free – you’re really one of the lucky ones!